-Discounted cash flow (DCF) method was used as base for estimating the recoverable value of COPI and Teko as at December 31, 2021 and 2020.
-The Group did not recognize impairment losses for the years ended December 31, 2021 and 2020 as the recoverable value exceeds the carrying amount of the cash-generating unit (CGU) (Note 27.2.1).
+Discounted cash flow (DCF) method was used as base for estimating the recoverable value of COPI and Teko as at December 31, 2022 and 2021.
+The Group did not recognize impairment losses for the each of the three years in the period ended December 31, 2022 as the recoverable value exceeds the carrying amount of the cash-generating unit (CGU) (Note 27.2.1).
+Goodwill arising from the Group's acquisition of Tenex was assessed as not impaired since the current carrying amount approximates its fair value as at December 31, 2022.